Curious about zinc production? According to the US Geological Survey, China remained the top producer in 2017 by a long shot.

-At the beginning of 2017, many analysts thought zinc would continue to rise, and nine months into the year they’ve been proven right.
-Zinc hit a 10-year high in August, buoying both zinc juniors and producers, and despite a recent pullback, the broad consensus is that zinc prices will continue to increase in the next couple of years.
+At the beginning of 2017, many analysts thought zinc would continue to rise, and they were proven right.
+The metal hit a 10-year high last August, buoying both zinc juniors and producers, and then hit another decade high in Q1 2018.

+Despite a recent pullback, the broad consensus is that zinc prices will continue to increase in the next couple of years.
 Given that situation, it’s interesting to look at how zinc supply is doing.
-Here’s a brief overview of top zinc production in the world by country for 2016, as per the most recent data from the US Geological Survey.
+Here’s a brief overview of top zinc production in the world by country for 2017, as per the most recent data from the US Geological Survey.

-Mine production: 4.5 million MT
+Mine production: 5.1 million MT

-In 2016, China achieved top zinc production in the world by a long shot, putting out 4.5 million MT of the metal; that’s slightly up from the 4.3 million MT it produced in 2015.
+In 2017, China achieved top zinc production in the world by a long shot, putting out 5.1 million MT of the metal; that’s slightly up from the 4.8 million MT it produced in 2016.

 Interestingly, the Asian nation is not only the world’s largest zinc producer, but also a significant consumer of the metal.
 In fact, China is a big part of why zinc fared so well last year — growing demand for the metal was supported by strong property sales in the country and by the Chinese government’s push for more infrastructure projects.

 Zinc production in Peru increased by 70,000 MT in 2017.
 The country produced 1.4 million MT compared to 2016’s 1.33 million MT, but made it to second place due to continued output declines in Australia.